Pogrom: November 2024 Amsterdam riots

+2026 Northern Ireland riots

+The 2026 Northern Ireland riots in Belfast have been described as a "race-based pogrom" by Belfast MP Claire Hanna.
+Following a stabbing attack by a Sudanese man, numerous cars and houses were set on fire.
+Masked men were reportedly seen breaking down front doors and chasing out residents.

 List of events named pogroms

 Scope: This is a partial list of events for which one of the commonly accepted names includes the word pogrom.
 Inclusion in this list is based solely on evidence in multiple reliable sources that a name including the word pogrom is one of the accepted names for that event.
 A reliable source that merely describes the event as being a pogrom does not qualify the event for inclusion in this list.
 The word pogrom must appear in the source as part of a name for the event.